More about this activity

 Hyatt Kaʻanapali Luau Show

 This lively luau is highly recommended for those interested in dance styles of the Polynesian Islands and Hawaii and makes for an unforgettable evening under the Maui night sky.
-Each guest will be treated to a lei and fresh drink greeting, traditional arts and crafts demonstrations, torch lighting ceremony, authentic Imu ceremony, Polynesian fashion show, and the option to come on stage and learn the Hula!
+Each guest will be treated to a lei and fresh drink greeting, traditional arts and crafts demonstrations, a torch lighting ceremony, an authentic Imu ceremony, a Polynesian fashion show, and the option to come on stage and learn the Hula!

 Lahaina • Napili • Kahana • Kapalua